 In terms of productivity, following is the order as per the sampling station no: 1>2>4>3>5.

 The alluvial soil is found along the river valley of the Brahmaputra and the Kapili Basin.
 So, the area is rich in agriculture.
 The principal crops are paddy, wheat, oil seed and so forth.
-Rice, being the staple food, it is natural that the cultivation of paddy constitute one of the chief economic pursuits of the people.
+Rice, being the staple food, it is natural that the cultivation of paddy constitutes one of the chief economic pursuits of the people.
 The following table details the production of summer paddy in the district.

 Table-5: Production of summer paddy in Morigaon District, Assam for the year 2016 – 17 (Summer paddy cultivated area in the district = 44360 hectare)